 - Allow the disease to spread to other trees

 - Compromise the tree’s structural integrity to the point where it endangers others and also requires specialized procedures for removal.

 Save money by addressing the problem while the tree can still be cut down using standard methods.

 Tree Removal Should Be Done By A Professional

 Our technicians are trained to evaluate issues and problems in trees to determine if a removal is indeed needed.

 Our team prides itself in its transparency and in developing long-lasting relationships with Portland and Vancouver property owners.
 We are always upfront about risk assessment and the pros and cons of each removal.

-Make Sure the Company Is Licensed, Bonded, & Fully Insured
+Make Sure the Tree Trimmer Is Licensed, Bonded, & Fully Insured

 It is essential that you choose a tree care company that is licensed and bonded, as well as completely insured, with both liability insurance and worker’s comp.